Westace10/ml_image_classifier/README.md

 ## Introduction

-The project consists of two main components: training and prediction.

-- **Training**: This component trains a neural network using flower images to classify different flower species.

-- **Prediction**: This component uses a pre-trained model to predict the flower species of a given image.
+The project is divided into multiple steps:

+1. **Load and preprocess the image dataset**: The dataset, which contains 102 flower categories, is loaded and preprocessed for training and validation.
+2. **Train the image classifier**: A pre-trained network is used to extract image features, and a new feed-forward classifier is trained to recognize flower species.
+3. **Use the trained classifier to predict image content**: The trained model is used for predicting the content of new images.

+Upon completion, the project will result in a command-line application that can be trained on any set of labeled images.

 ## Prerequisites